In This Section

 Accepts NCSP as a route to school based credential.

 Educational Staff Associate (School Psychology): School psychologists enter the profession with an undated residency certificate.
 These ESAs are eligible for a five-year residency certificate (also called a dated residency or residency reissuance) when they have completed two years of successful service in the role in Washington with a school district, state approved private school, or state agency that provides educational services for students.
 These two years do not need to be consecutive, they do not need to be completed with the same employer, and the individual does not need to have a contract for a third year with an employer in place prior to the issuance of the five-year residency certificate.
 School psychologists have two options for obtaining a second tier certificate: continuing or professional.
 School Psychologists may obtain a continuing certificate with 150 clock hours aligned to the school psychologist domains, or, they may obtain a professional certificate as a Nationally Certified School Psychologist (NCSP) through the National Association of School Psychologists (NASP.)

-Tier 1 - Residency First Issue Certificate (Valid until 2 years of experience in role): For this first level certificate, a master's degree in school psychology is required.
-Must submit official transcripts showing degree.
-Completion of any state's approved program leading to certification for the school psychologist role or three years of out of state experience in the school psychologist role or must hold a valid Nationally Certified School Psychologist (NCSP) credential issued after December 31, 1991 by the National Association of School Psychologists (NASP).
-Must have successfully completed a comprehensive exam relevant to the role, such as the Praxis.
-After two years of experience in the role of a school psychologist, must obtain one of the following Tier 2 certification options:
+Tier 1 - Residency First Issue Certificate (Valid until 2 years of experience in role): For this first level certificate, a master's degree in school psychology is required; must submit official transcripts showing degree.
+The application must prove they have completed any state's approved program leading to certification for the school psychologist role OR three years of out of state experience in the school psychologist role OR must hold a valid Nationally Certified School Psychologist (NCSP) credential issued after December 31, 1991 by the National Association of School Psychologists (NASP).
+Must have successfully completed a comprehensive exam relevant to the role, such as the Praxis II.
+After two years of experience in the role of a school psychologist, must obtain one of the following:

 - Five-year Professional Certificate:Obtain National Certification from the National Association of School Psychologists.